 What kind of personal data we process and where do we obtain data?

-We process personal data of our customers, such as, name of the contact person, position, phone number, email address, messages and information on company, such as business ID, address and invoicing details.
+We process personal data of our customers and the representatives of our business partners, such as, name of the contact person, position, phone number, email address, messages and information on company, such as business ID, address and invoicing details.
 We also process information that may be required pursuant to Finnish laws to identify our customers and to verify the identity of our customer’s contact persons, such as passport copies.
 We primarily obtain this information from the customer during the customer relationship.

 We obtain personal data of potential customers, such as name, position, phone number and email address, from publicly available sources, such as websites of companies, LinkedIn or through our personal contacts or the contact form of our website.